speedbits/SpeedFluxETL/README.md

 # SpeedFluxETL
 A Scala and Spark based ETL framework.
+The name SpeedFlux implies movement of data and the agility with which it flows.